InditexTech/gh-sherpa/README.md

 In order to override the default values, you can use your own configuration file located in `$HOME/.config/sherpa/config.yml` for this.

 If no configuration file is found, the first time you run a command it will ask you to configure your Jira credentials (if you want to use Jira integration) and then proceed to create the configuration file with the provided Jira credentials.

+## Usage

+After installing this extension in your development environment, you can know the available commands in the [`USAGE.md`](docs/USAGE.md) file.

 ## Contribute